afraff/100-days-of-code/log.md

 **Thoughts** I am happy I have figured out how to use the API.
 I hope I can figure out a better way to use and display the data.
 I know what I want to do in my head, now I just have to work on actually being able to do it.

 **Link(s) to work**: [Twitch JSON API](https://codepen.io/afraff/pen/XqMJQj)

+### Day 16: May 7, 2018

+**Today's Progress**: Day 16 #100DaysOfCode - Redid a lot of the javascript code for the @freecodecamp Twitchtv assignment now that it makes more sense to me.

+**Thoughts** For tomorrow, I want to look at formatting in css and maybe seeing if can change the color of row based on whether online or offline.

+**Link(s) to work**: [Twitch Streams](https://codepen.io/afraff/pen/MGOmXZ)